Heung-boo: The Revolutionist

 Heung-boo: The Revolutionist is a 2018 South Korean historical drama film directed by Cho Geun-hyun and starring Jung Woo, Kim Joo-hyuk, Jung Jin-young and Jung Hae-in.
 It is based on the Korean folk tale Heungbu and Nolbu.

 Plot

-Set during the Joseon Dynasty, the film follows an author who writes a novel to find his lost brother.
+Set during the Joseon period, the film follows an author who writes a novel to find his lost brother.
 On his travels he encounters a nobleman, who enlightens him.